srs-saros/backend/README.md

 # server
-Handles requests and process data received from frontends
+Handles requests and process data received from frontends.